 The park is divided into sections to mimic the animals’ natural habitats, with several restaurants and snack bars available throughout the zoo.

-If visiting in June, try out the Drive-Thru Zoo experience, where you will experience the whole zoo from the comfort (and a/c) of your vehicle.
+If visiting in June, try out the Drive-Thru Zoo experience, where you will experience the whole zoo from your vehicle’s comfort (and a/c).
 Tickets are $65 per car, and the experience happens only on select dates.

-Near the zoo entrance, you will find Kiddie Park, the country’s oldest children’s amusement park!
-Kiddie park opened in 1925 and was recently relocated to the San Antonio Zoo.
+You will find Kiddie Park, the country’s oldest children’s amusement park, near the zoo entrance!
+Kiddie Park opened in 1925 and was recently relocated to the San Antonio Zoo.
 The retro vibe of Kiddie Park transports visitors to another century.

 The special thing about the San Antonio Zoo is that it is a non-profit research and conservation zoo.
 This way, you know that your visit directly aids in habitat preservation and other conservation efforts to protect wildlife worldwide.